Harmon Rabb: Conceptual history

-Creator Donald P. Bellisario wanted an actor for the part of Harmon Rabb similar in the vein to that of Tom Selleck and Scott Bakula (which he had a hand in casting for Magnum, P.I. and Quantum Leap, respectively).
+Creator Donald P. Bellisario wanted an actor for the part of Harmon Rabb similar in the vein to that of Tom Selleck and Scott Bakula (which he had a hand in casting for the original versions of Magnum, P.I. and Quantum Leap, respectively).
 For the character's nickname, and shortened form of the first name, Bellisario got it from a famous quote written by 18th century US naval hero John Paul Jones, "Give me a fast ship for I intend to go into harm's way”, which Bellisario believed befitted the man of action his male lead would become.
 For the surname he got the inspiration from Princeton University history professor Theodore Rabb, whom he had met on a cruise in the Mediterranean Sea while he wrote the pilot.
 Paramount Television Group chairman Kerry McCluggage, who knew of David James Elliott from his earlier starring role on Paramount's The Untouchables (and a recent recurring role on Melrose Place and a guest role on Seinfeld), suggested him to Bellisario as a possible lead for JAG, and Bellisario (who was under contract to Paramount) made sure he was one of the actors he wanted to meet and ultimately became Elliott's champion for the part.

 In February 2005, during the tenth season series co-star David James Elliott announced his departure from the series, with Bellisario noting that "his contract was up, and we never expected it to go on.
 We had to cut costs.
 [So] we started doing episodes with less of David, and it became obvious to him that we were not going to renegotiate."
 Both Catherine Bell and Chris Beetem had signed on for a potential eleventh season. "'It was always intended that Catherine would be [on] the show next season but [Elliott] would not,' says Bellisario."
 In April 2005, despite CBS informing Donald P. Bellisario that the series "may get picked up," JAG was cancelled.
 Bellisario stated that "the reason 'JAG' is not coming back is purely demographic.
 Nothing more," adding "it's wrong to say the show was canceled because [series co-star David James Elliott] said he was leaving."